connorwarme/signup/README.md

-Project:

-create a sign-up form for creating an account on an imaginary website
+project: create a sign-up form for creating an account on an imaginary website